QIWI-API/qiwipay-docs/qiwipay_en.html.md

 `"cf1": "79111111111"`

-If the transaction is confirmed, the amount to be paid will automatically be credited to the QIWI Wallet specified in the request.
+If the transaction is confirmed, the amount to be paid is automatically credited to the QIWI Wallet specified in the request.

 <aside class="notice">Max waiting time between authorization and confirmation is 5 days</aside>